Elphel/x353/README.md

 =====

-FPGA code for the current Elphel NC353 camera (and other products such as Eyesis4pi based on the same 10353E system board ), updated to work with [VDT plugin](https://github.com/Elphel/vdt-plugin)
+FPGA code for the current Elphel NC353 camera (and other products such as Eyesis4pi based on the same 10353E system board ), updated to work with [VDT plugin](https://github.com/Elphel/vdt-plugin) for Eclipse IDE and is compatible with Xilinx ISE 14.7 tools.

 This repository is created as a reference for simulation of image acquisition, processing and compression in the new NC393 camera that includes functionality of the previous one, so the same input image (on one of